backslash-zero/42/ft_server/readme.md

 ## Wordpress
+WordPress (WordPress.org) is a content management system (CMS) based on PHP and MySQL that is usually used with the MySQL or MariaDB database

 ### wp-config file
 The `wp-config.php` file contains your website’s base configuration details, such as database connection information.
 We just edited the default template for user1 access to the database.